amitds1997/dotfiles/dot_config/nvim/README.md

 - [ ] Handle disabling mostly everything without having to do `nvim --clean` on large files
-- [ ] Combine our custom mason installer with either the one offered by a plugin or make it more robust / UX friendly
 - [ ] Support completions showing up in DAP console

 ### Refactoring series